-A good blender can pump out silky-smooth purees and make short work of frozen drinks, but a bad blender can leave you with lumpy milkshakes and a headache from the motor noise.
+A good blender can pump out silky-smooth purees and make short work of frozen drinks.
+But a bad blender can leave you with lumpy smoothies and a headache from the motor noise.

-And it's hard to tell from price alone whether you're backing a winner: some of the top performers in our test outclassed products that were far more expensive.
-So it's worth doing your research to make sure you're buying the right blender for your needs.
+It's hard to tell from price alone whether you're backing a winner.
+Some of the top performers in our test outclassed products that were far more expensive, so it's worth doing your research to make sure you're buying the right blender for you.

 What kind of blender should I buy?